DataDog/integrations-extras/tyk/README.md

     },
 ```

-This [example][19] was taken from [Tyk-demo][20] project, an open source project that spins up a full tyk platform in one command and offers ready-made examples, including the Datadog example.
+This [example][19] was taken from [Tyk-demo][20] project, an open source project that spins up a full Tyk platform in one command and offers ready-made examples, including the Datadog example.
 To run this integration, use `up.sh analytics-datadog`.

 #### Setup Datadog Agent